cryptomail/public_problem_solving/slack/p1-be-qa/Readme.md

   * ~~Invalid auth~~04/13/2016
   * ~~No auth provided~~ 04/13/2016
   * Test paging out of bounds
-  * Test paging unknown parameters
+  * Test paging fuzzed parameters
-  *

 3. Super evil tests
   * Test paging bad type params
+  * Test filter type with all kinds of bad stuff (instructions specifically say to not do any exploration on type, but I'll do it anyway)
   * Test paging HUGE / invalid numbers

 ####Files.delete